chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ### Activitiy 2:
 Your team should complete the following:
   - based on the given task, discuss how your team wants to design and implement your bot.
-For example: what domain knowledge is needed, what data resource is available and how to source more data, should action server and/or knowledgebase should be used, how to test your bot, who are you potential users, how to manage the project and coordinate with each other, how to communicate with each other, etc.
+For example: what domain knowledge is needed, what data resource is available and how to source more data, should an action server and/or knowledgebase be used, how to test your bot, who are you potential users, how to manage the project and coordinate/communicate with each other, etc.
-  - compose an initial plan to follow the Conversation-Driven Development (CDD) approach to address the questions listed above
   - elect a Team Leader.
-The TL will serve as the "teach lead".
-In case of disagreement between team members, the TL will make the decision.
-The TL will also submit deliverables of team tasks on behalf of the team.
+The TL will submit deliverables of team tasks on behalf of the team.
+The TL will also serve as the "teach lead".
+For example, in case of disagreement between team members, the TL will make the decision
+  - compose an initial design report based on your team discussion and the Conversation-Driven Development (CDD) approach
-  - split tasks and assign to each member
+  - identify subtasks and assign to each member with deliverables and due dates
   - GitHub is recommended to manage your project and coordinate the development (git is installed on rasa.cs.franklin.edu for your convenienc.
 Please invite your professor to access your repo.)

 ### Activitiy 3:
-Your team should complete the following:
+You should complete the following:
+ - individual: submit the Weekly Project Status Report
+ - team
-  - regularly review and tag conversation data via Rasa X
+   - regularly review and tag conversation data in Rasa X
-  - develop your own application server if needed
+   - continuously develop your own application server if needed
    - constantly train and test your bot
    - regularly back up your training data
    - periodically purge models no longer needed to free up storage
    - Review the following:
 	  - [Conversation-Driven Development](https://rasa.com/docs/rasa/conversation-driven-development)
 	  - [Testing Your Assistant](https://rasa.com/docs/rasa/testing-your-assistant)
 	  - [Setting up CI/CD](https://rasa.com/docs/rasa/setting-up-ci-cd)